-Rachel Griffith is Research Director of the Institute for Fiscal Studies (IFS) and Professor of Economics at the University of Manchester.
-She is Fellow of the British Academy, a Fellow of the Econometric Society and an Honarary Foreign Member of the American Economic Association.
-She is an Associate Editor of Econometrica and sits on the Council of the ESRC.
+Rachel Griffith is Professor of Economics at the University of Manchester and Research Director of the Institute for Fiscal Studies (IFS).
+She is an Editor of the Journal of Political Economy and an Associate Editor of Econometrica.
+She is a Fellow of the British Academy, a Fellow of the Econometric Society, an Honarary Foreign Member of the American Economic Association, and sits on the Council of the ESRC.

 Rachel was Managing Editor of the Economic Journal from 2011-2017.
 She was previously a Professor in Economics at University College London.
 She was Chair of the Economics and Economic History Section of the British Academy and was Deputy Chair of the Economics sub-Panel of the Research Excellence Framework.
 She was seconded to the Competition Commission as Senior Economist in 2001-2002.

 Rachel's research has been published widely in the top international journals, and broadly considers issues related to the impacts of government policy on consumers, firms and the functioning of markets.
-Her specific interests relate to empirical industrial organisation and in particular the retail food sector and nutrition.
-She currently holds her second ERC Advanced Grant to study the behaviour of consumers and firms and the impact of government policy in food markets She has also published widely on innovation, productivity and corporate tax, and she is one of the Principle Investigators on the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.
+Her specific interests relate to empirical work at the intersection of public economics and industrial organisation and in particular the retail food sector and nutrition.
+She has held two ERC Advanced Grant to study the behaviour of consumers and firms and the impact of government policy in food markets She has also published widely on innovation, productivity and corporate tax, and she is one of the Principle Investigators on the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.